IsaFoL/IsaFoL/Saturation_Framework/README.md

 ## Where to find what ##

-The results in the paper "A Comprehensive Framework for Saturation Theorem Proving" submitted to IJCAR 2020 can be found in the following files:
+The results in the paper and technical report can be found in the following files:

 * Definitions about consequence relations and inference systems (Sect.
 2) are in `Consequence_Relations_and_Inference_Systems.thy`
 * Results about refutational completeness and intersection of redundancy criteria (Sect.
 2) are in `Calculi.thy`